-While the previously published results of the primary outcome paper showed a sustained improvement in reactive balance control over 12 months in laboratory settings (-63% laboratory fall rate at the 12-month follow-up), we only identified a partial transfer of adaptations to daily life (a nonsignificant 22% decrease in fall rates).[31]
-Moreover, the findings reported in this paper also show that PBT may have limited effects on other important physical, cognitive, and sociopsychological factors.
-This indicates that PBT should not be regarded as a single intervention but as part of a multicomponent training program.
-Considering the task-specificity of training adaptations, it is not surprising that multicomponent training programs have proven most effective in improving overall physical and cognitive functions.[70,71] It has recently been recommended that fall preventive training programs should include balance challenging and functional exercises with additional Tai Chi and progressive strength training.[7]
-Adding PBT to multicomponent training programs could potentially improve the fall preventive effect with only slightly higher training dosages.[13,18,63] However, this remains speculative until studies have shown the effectiveness of such multicomponent interventions.
+While the previously published results of the primary outcome paper showed a sustained improvement in reactive balance control over 12 months in laboratory settings (-63% laboratory fall rate at the 12-month follow-up), we only identified a partial transfer of adaptations to daily life (a nonsignificant 22% decrease in fall rates).
+Moreover, the findings reported in this paper also show that PBT may have limited effects on other important physical, cognitive and sociopsychological factors.
+This indicates that PBT should not be regarded as a single intervention but as part of a multicomponent training programme.
+Considering the task-specificity of training adaptations, it is not surprising that multicomponent training programmes have proven most effective in improving overall physical and cognitive functions.
+It has recently been recommended that fall preventive training programmes should include balance challenging and functional exercises with additional tai chi and progressive strength training.
+Adding PBT to multicomponent training programmes could potentially improve the fall preventive effect with $\neg$ only slightly higher training dosages.
+However, this rotected by copyright, remains speculative until studies have shown the effectiveness of such multicomponent interventions.